7shi/dante-la-el/Inferno/MT/compare-en.md

 But not so that did not give me fear
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">44</td><td>
-but not so that it didn't give me fear
+but not so that fear did not give me
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">44</td><td>
 but not so much that the sight of a lion
 </td></tr>
 <tr><td>Bard-1</td><td align="right">44</td><td>
-but not so that fear did not give me
+but not so much that fear did not give me
 </td></tr>
 <tr><td>Bard-2</td><td align="right">44</td><td>
-But not so much that I did not feel fears,
+but not so much that it did not give me fear
 </td></tr>
 <tr><td>DeepL</td><td align="right">44</td><td>
 But not so that fear did not give me